ArabelleM/lesson3/README.md

 Add text by local device.

-Add text at mew branch.
+Add text at new branch.